Karl Stefanovic of the Today Show is not alone in the confusion surrounding the proposed $20,000 immediate tax write off announcement.

 The figures are used as an example only

-By claiming a deduction it lowers your tax threshold saving you $5,700 in tax payable.
+By claiming these instant asset write off deductions, it lowers your tax threshold, saving you $5,700 in tax payable.

-This is a simplified example for illustration purposes, for specific details you need to speak with your accountant or financial advisor.
+This is a simplified example for illustration purposes, for specific details you can seek professional advice from your accountant or a licensed Quantity Surveyor in Sydney.

 a blog written by, James Hannah Tax Depreciation Specialist.